 With Verizon expanding coverage of in-market games to Yahoo Sports, AOL and Go90, that's likely to change next season, which will be welcome news to football fans who get their wireless service from another carrier.

-If you are a cable subscriber, you can also use the NBC Sports (iOS and Android), Fox Sports Go (iOS and Android) or the Watch ESPN (iOS and Android) apps to stream live games to your phone.
+If you are a cable subscriber, you can also use the NBC Sports (iOS (opens in new tab) and Android), Fox Sports Go (iOS (opens in new tab)and Android) or the Watch ESPN (iOS (opens in new tab) and Android (opens in new tab)) apps to stream live games to your phone.
 All you need to do is download the apps from the Apple App Store or Google Play Store and log in with credentials from your cable provider.